akshayupendran/akshayupendran.github.io/security/openssl_rsa.md

 [PKCS #1 specification -> RFC 8017](https://tools.ietf.org/html/rfc8017)

 - A RSA Private key consists of:
+  - version (0 unless multi prime is used in which case its 1)
   - Modulus (same length as key)
   - publicExponent
   - privateExponent (same length as key)